 I was thinking of using [insert random sealer name here].
-Will it work?
+Will this work?

 If you take a look at the comments section of the penny floor post, many have commented on other types of polyurethane or other products they have successfully used.
 However, I haven’t used them and I don’t give you advice about ANYTHING that I haven’t personally tried myself.

 Do I need to use grout?

-- grout is pretty, and makes it look finished.
+Plus (in my opinion) grout is pretty and makes your penny floor look finished.
 Pick a nice color like a charcoal or a reddish brown.
 There’s a lot more grout information in the penny floor post – click here to read through all of it!

 Should I use sanded or non-sanded grout?